MicrosoftDocs/learn/learn-pr/wwl-data-ai/describe-performance-related-maintenance-tasks-sql-server/includes/2-maintain-indexes.md

 - &gt;30%  Rebuild the index

-You should use this a guidance, but not a hard and fast rule.
+Use these numbers as general recommendations, but not as hard and fast rules.
 Depending on your workload and data, you may need to be more aggressive, or in some cases you may be able to defer index maintenance for databases that mostly perform queries that seek specific pages.

 Starting with SQL Server 2017, Microsoft introduced the ability to have resumable rebuild operations.
-This provides more flexibility in controlling how much of an impact a rebuild operation might impose on a given instance.
+This option provides more flexibility in controlling how much of an impact a rebuild operation might impose on a given instance.
 With SQL Server 2019, the ability to control an associated maximum degree of parallelism was introduced further providing more granular control to database administrators.

 ## SQL Server on an Azure Virtual Machine